ccc-0731/hero_imagined/README.md

 Hero Imagined guides you from a spark of imagination to a fully illustrated, downloadable storybook with an optional short soundtrack and practical, real-world inspiration.

-Built with Flask and a set of small, cooperative agents that coordinate Google Gemini (text + image) and ElevenLabs (audio), the project combines narrative, cinematic illustrations, and audio into a single interactive experience.
+Built with Flask and a set of small, cooperative agents that coordinate Google Gemini (text + image) and ElevenLabs (music), the project combines narrative, cinematic illustrations, and audio into a single interactive experience.

 ---